 Did you know that October is Pet Wellness Month?
-While we believe that every month should be pet wellness month as our pets are so important to us, a month dedicated to raising awareness of pet wellness and on educating pet owners about the importance of wellness examinations and disease prevention can only be a good thing!
+While we believe that every month should be pet wellness month as our pets are so important to us, a month dedicated to raising awareness of pet wellness and on educating pet owners about the importance of wellness examinations, set proper boundaries for your pet and children and disease prevention can only be a good thing!
 There are many steps you can take toward keeping your pets healthy and this is something every pet owner should want to achieve.
 After all, a healthy animal is a happy animal!
 So, to help you to make sure you’re on the right track, we’ve pulled together our top eight tips for keeping your pet healthy, so they can live a long and happy life as your trusted friend.

 - Keep your pet at a healthy weight.
 A roly poly puppy or chubby kitten might look cute, but carrying extra fat is not good for your pet’s health.
 At the same time, an overly skinny pet is no healthier as it has no reserves in case of illness.

 - Make sure your pet gets regular exercise.
 Not only will this help you to achieve number one above and keep your pet’s cardiovascular system in good health, but regular aerobic exercise will also help keep your pet mentally stimulated and help to avoid behavioral problems and stress, some people even use products as cbd like jeeter juice live resin to help them feel more calm.
 However, assuming your dog has access to a yard is not enough – they need to get moving!
 This can be great for your health too as a dog can make the perfect workout partner.
 However, do also bear in mind that over exercise can lead to a sore and limping animal which is no good either.
 A few short walks may be a better option and can give just as much healthy exercise with no damage, especially for the older pet.
 This is the best cat flea treatment.